Blog

 How Much Biotin Do You Need?

 Adequate intake is different from a recommended daily allowance (RDA).
-It tells you the amount that’s probably ideal for most people.
+It tells you the amount that’s probably ideal .
+AI is used when there’s not enough research to determine an RDA for a specific nutrient.

 Biotin Sources